 Camp Alpha is a core first-year experience at Carondelet and often paves the way for strong friendships and a sense of belonging.
 At Camp Alpha, the incoming ninth grade students will be introduced to the powerful tradition of the Sisters of St. Joseph, with a particular focus on the CSJ value, courage.
 As a class, they will explore what courage looks like at Carondelet, and how each of us is called to courageously contribute to building our shared Sisterhood.

-In addition to reflections, discussions, and prayers led by older students and adults, ninth-graders will participate in a series of competitions and community challenges that culminate in an epic “campfire”, sing-a-long and celebration of all they have accomplished together.
+In addition to reflections, discussions, and prayers led by older students and adults, ninth-graders will participate in a series of competitions and community challenges that culminate in an epic “campfire,” sing-along, and celebration of all they have accomplished together.
 This is the only opportunity for Frosh students to attend a class retreat.

-2025 Alpha Parent Information
+2026 Alpha Parent Information

 Important Information for the Retreat: